joseasoler/tradergen/FEATURES.md

   * Orbital traders with the prospector specialization may have some sky steel in stock.

-  * Support for the Biological corruptors meme.
-Check the Ideology section above for details.

 * **[Alpha Bees](https://steamcommunity.com/sharedfiles/filedetails/?id=1558161673):** Orbital traders with the husbandry specialization have temperate and mild bees in stock.